Murray Cow: A Brief Description

 Head

-Bulls have large, coarse heads, whereas females typically have small, clean-cut heads.
-The forehead is broad and slightly prominent.
-Despite the short nose and wide nostrils, the face looks fine without being marked with white spots.
-Typically, horns are short and spiral inward with a backward and upward movement, flat when cut, and shaped is backward and upward.
+Bulls have large, coarse heads, whereas females have small, clean-cut heads.
+The forehead is broad and prominent.
+Despite the short nose and wide nostrils, the face looks fine without white spots.
+Typically, the horns are short and spiral inward with a backward and upward movement.
+They are flat when cut, and shaped upward and backward.

 Body and Limbs

 Murray females have long, thin necks while males have thick, massive necks.
-They do not have a dewlap and hump.
+Dewlap and a hump are absent.
 The brisket is broad and well-developed across the chest.
 They have black hooves and short, straight legs.

-As a result, the female body has a wedge-shaped front portion while the male body has a light front portion and a heavy rear portion, giving women a unique appearance.
-Toward the front, the back slopes, tapers, and well-rounded ribs.
-There is a broad and smooth covering over the hips.
-Males have a broad, slightly sloping ramp that is more prominent in females.
+As a result, the female body has a wedge-shaped front portion while the male body has a light front portion and a heavy rear portion, giving women an unusual appearance.
+Toward the front, the back slopes, tapers, and has well-rounded ribs.
+Coverage over the hips is broad and smooth.
+Males have a broad, slightly sloping ramp that is more prominent than females.

 Females have large, curved twists in the thigh and buttocks, which provide ample room under the udder.
 Males have strong, nearly straight hocks, but females have bent hocks.
 The tail is long, thin, and flexible.
 To an extent of 25 to 30 centimeters, the tail is free of vertebrae.